-The Operating Department Practitioners became the 13th profession that the HPC regulates on 18th October 2004.
+The operating department practitioners became the 13th profession that the HPC regulates on 18th October 2004.
 As part of this process HPC became responsible for the allegations that were previously being considered by the professional body (the Association of Operating Department Practitioners)

-When HPC becomes aware of a concern about a registrant's fitness to practise (this may be, for instance through an anonymous allegation or a newspaper report) the Council may make an investigation into the fitness to practise of the person concerned.
-This provision is set out in Article 22(6) of the Health Professions Order 2001 which states that 'If an allegation is not made under paragraph (1) but it appears to the Council that there should be an investigation into the fitness to practise of a registrant or into his entry in the register, it may refer the matter in accordance with paragraph (5) of this Order shall apply as if it were an allegation made under paragraph (1).
+When HPC becomes aware of a concern about a registrant's Fitness to Practise (this may be, for instance through an anonymous allegation or a newspaper report) the Council may make an investigation into the Fitness to Practise of the person concerned.
+This provision is set out in Article 22(6) of the Health Professions Order 2001 which states that 'If an allegation is not made under paragraph (1) but it appears to the Council that there should be an investigation into the Fitness to Practise of a registrant or into his entry in the register, it may refer the matter in accordance with paragraph (5) of this Order shall apply as if it were an allegation made under paragraph (1).
 This power has been delegated by Council to the Chief Executive and Registrar.

-Allegations by Profession
+Allegations by profession

-The largest number of allegations were made about physiotherapists.
+The largest number of allegations was made about physiotherapists.
 This is to be expected as they are the largest profession that HPC regulates.
-We are currently managing a large number of Operating Department Practitioner cases.
+We are currently managing a large number of operating department practitioner cases.
 This number includes 10 cases that were transferred to the HPC by the Association of Operating Departing Practitioners on 18th October 2004.
-The highest percentage of allegations relative to numbers on the register relate to the Prosthetists and Orthotists.
+The highest percentage of allegations relative to numbers on the register relate to the prosthetists and orthotists.
 It can be seen that the total percentage of allegations against the total number of registrants is quite low.
 HPC will, however, ensure that when we receive an allegation about a health professional, it is thoroughly investigated.